-- Anticonvulsants should only be used when patient exhibits ACTIVE, CONTINUOUS seizure. - See Preeclampsia/Eclampsia protocol if patient is pregnant and has period of recovery or consciousness. - Be prepared to control airway and assist respiratory effort; consider nasal airway and blind nasal intubation for patients with clenched jaw. - Assess possibility of recent traumatic event and drug abuse (i.e. stimulants). - Consider positioning the patient in lateral recumbent, recovery position. - Remember, febrile seizures in infants and children are relatively benign; most common cause of seizure in pediatric patient should be transported to the ED for physician evaluation. - Valium may be administered rectally if IV access is not available. - If pseudoseizures are a consideration, consider stimulus. - If PAI is used to control airway, note that seizure activity may still be present but not visible
+- Anticonvulsants should only be used when patient exhibits ACTIVE, CONTINUOUS seizure. - See Preeclampsia/Eclampsia protocol if patient is pregnant and has period of recovery or consciousness. - Assess possibility of recent traumatic event and drug abuse (i.e. stimulants). - Remember, febrile seizures in infants and children are relatively benign; most common cause of seizure in pediatric patient should be transported to the ED for physician evaluation. - If pseudoseizures are a consideration, consider stimulus. - If PAI is used to control airway, note that seizure activity may still be present but not visible